Skip to main content

 Canada’s digital-economy GST/HST measures are already in effect.
 CRA states they took effect on July 1, 2021 through ETA amendments that generally apply to the operator categories above.
 CRA also notes that even if a supplier is not required to register and collect, customers may still pay GST/HST to a distribution platform operator.

-Key items are still not fully provided in these excerpts.
+Several items require specialist advice.
 That includes full legal conditions for voluntary normal registration, definitive ITC outcomes across all simplified-regime scenarios, specific penalties or interest, full retention periods, and complete edge-case role definitions.
 If your decision depends on those points, or on mixed-role facts, escalate for specialist advice before shipping tax logic.

 Includes 5 external sources outside the trusted-domain allowlist.